Long-time asymptotics and stability for the sine-Gordon equation: Direct and Inverse Scattering

-We will establish the following proposition which characterizes the map between the initial data and the scattering data in Subsection \ref{sec: r} : \begin{proposition} If $\vec {f}(0)\in \mathcal{I}$ where $\mathcal{I}$ is given in \eqref{space-1} then \begin{itemize} \item[1.] $r(z)\in H^{1, 1}(\bbR);$ \item[2.] $\lim_{z\to 0}{r(z)}/z=0$. \end{itemize} \end{proposition} The importance of this proposition is two-fold.
-Not only it plays an important role in the reconstruction of the potential in Proposition \ref{prop:recon} but also it is the key ingredient in obtaining the error term in the long time asymptotics formula.
+We will establish the following proposition which characterizes the map between the initial data and the scattering data in Subsection \ref{sec: r} : { \begin{proposition} If $\vec {f}(0)\in \mathcal{I}$ where $\mathcal{I}$ is given in \eqref{space-1} then \begin{itemize} \item[1.] $r(z)\in H^{s}(\bbR)$; \item[2.] $\lim_{z\to 0}{r(z)}/z=0$. \end{itemize} and we denote $r\in H^{s}_0(\bbR):= H^{s}(\bbR) \cap \lbrace r: \lim_{z\to 0}{r(z)}/z=0 \rbrace$ if $r(z)$ has the two properties above. \end{proposition} } The importance of this proposition is two-fold.
+Not only it plays an important role in the reconstruction of the potential in Proposition \ref{prop:recon} but also it is the key ingredient in obtaining the error term in the long time asymptotics formulas.
 We define our set of scattering data: